 Falmouth is a decidedly white-collar town, with fully 91.15% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Falmouth is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Falmouth who work in management occupations (17.07%), healthcare (11.24%), and sales jobs (11.22%).

-Telecommuters are a relatively large percentage of the workforce: 9.32% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.32% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Falmouth is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Falmouth is a great place for families with children to consider.
+First of all, many other families with children live here, making Falmouth a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Falmouth has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Falmouth’s overall crime rate is lower than average for the country.

 One of the nice things about Falmouth is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.